NEW DATE: May 3, 2025 (times remain the same)

 Paula Christian-Kliger:

 Paula Christian-Kliger, PhD, ABPP is a Board-Certified clinical psychologist and a psychoanalyst.
-As Associate Head of the Department of Psychoanalytic Education (DPE) of American Psychoanalytic Association (APSA), she is a Founder/member of Black Psychoanalysts Speak, received the Public Leadership Credential (PLC) from Harvard University, John F Kennedy School and is member of the International Society for the Psychoanalytic Study of Organizations and American Psychological Association, DIV 39.
-Dr. Kliger is North America Region Representative of IPA, The Community and the World Committee: Prejudice, Discrimination & Racism (PDR).
-Dr. Kliger founded Psychological Assets, PC and Kliger Consulting Group 30+ years ago.
-Her professional practice includes work with children, adults, and families; writing, teaching, community psychoanalytic outreach initiatives, and organizational consultations to C-Suite leadership in multi-national contexts, family businesses, institutions, and other nonprofit organizations/communities.
+As Associate Head of the Department of Psychoanalytic Education (DPE) of American Psychoanalytic Association (APSA), she is Founder/member of Black Psychoanalysts Speak, received the Public Leadership Credential (PLC) from Harvard University, J F Kennedy School and is member of International Society for the Psychoanalytic Study of Organizations and American Psychological Association, DIV 39.
+She is North America Region Representative of IPA, The Community and the World Committee: Prejudice, Discrimination & Racism.
+Dr. Kliger founded PsychAssets and Kliger Consulting Group 30+ years ago, including institute and university teaching; she works with children and families; with community psychoanalytic outreach initiatives, organizational consultations to C-Suite leadership in multi-national contexts, and nonprofit organizations/communities.
+As a music performance, writer and visual artist, she innovates Self-Study-Group Reflective experiences for Transformational Change, in Crisis, Disaster, and Trauma Recovery.
+Dr. Kliger is recognized for her research, published papers, and award-winning book of illustrations and poetry, and as producer of the docu-educational film: “We Are Human First.”
+She earned the 2020 Hermes International Creative Gold Award for her podcast.

 Holly Han: